 Formal education is not generally required fo…Read more

 - Greet visitors, ascertain purpose of visit, and direct them to appropriate staff or department.

-- Perform admitting duties including explaining various forms such as patient rights, medical releases and insurance.
+- Perform admitting duties including explaining various forms such as patient rights, medical releases, and insurance.

 Patient Registrar Job Listings

-Popular Skills for Patient Registrar
+What Are Popular Skills for Patient Registrars?

-What is the Pay by Experience Level for Patient Registrar
+What is the Pay by Experience Level for Patient Registrars?

 Pay Difference by Location